Elias-Gill/markdown_visualizer/test.md

 he asked curiously, not noticing the clock was already quarter past eight.
 In the distance, a song said: What a joy to come home after so long! — and at that instant — everything seemed to stop: the air, the light, and even the murmur of the river.

+1. Spanish: ¡Hola! ¿Cómo estás? Ñandu atí.
+2. French: Bonjour! Ça va?
+3. German: Grüß Gott!

 ---

 ## Emojis test

 Hello World! 🌍

-UTF-8 characters and emojis:

-1. Spanish: ¡Hola! ¿Cómo estás?
-2. French: Bonjour! Ça va?
-3. German: Grüß Gott!

 Common emojis:
 😀 😃 😄 😁 😆 😅 🤣 😂 🙃 😉 😊 😇 🥰 😍 🤩 😘 😗 ☺️  😚 😙 🥲 😋 😛 😜 🤪 😝 🤑 🤗